 I’m super excited about today’s project!
 Spring is in the air and although I have a black thumb, I have been swooning over all the beautiful greenhouses I’ve seen online lately.
 Although this greenhouse is tiny, it’s affordable…and gold!
 This DIY gold mini greenhouse from Ikea might be my favorite Ikea hack yet.

 This post contains affiliate links.

 I was super excited when Ikea’s 2014 catalogue came out and they had the Socker Greenhouse featured in it.
 A cute greenhouse for less than $20?
 Sold.
-I picked it up at Ikea last week and knew right away it would be the perfect hacking candidate. 😀 I took it home and picked up Martha Stewart’s gold liquid gilding and a foam brush.
+I picked it up at Ikea last week and knew right away it would be the perfect hacking candidate. 😀 I took it home for a makeover—and you can too!